bibekjit/GoogleImageDownloader/README.md

 1. Images downloaded might be less than the provided number.
 So, it's recommeded to download more than required, to compensate
 2. Images will be downloaded in .JPG format as -> 0.jpg, 1.jpg, 2.jpg....so on
 3. A download directory will be created as `<query>_<number of images>` if it doesn't exist
-4. If downloaded resolution is lower than actual one, of an image, try increasing `WAIT_TIME_PER_IMAGE`
+4. If downloaded resolution is lower than actual one, of an image, try increasing `WAIT_TIME_PER_IMAGE` and `INITIAL_WAIT_TIME`
-5. If page takes too much time to load, try increasing `INITIAL_WAIT_TIME`
 6. By default webdriver window remains hidden.
 To unhide it, set `HEADLESS` to FALSE
+7. It only works for `chrome driver`

 # VIDEO LINK
 https://drive.google.com/file/d/1sX3pBcOcgo-Ap8feDPDYVxxhz6d9Zc9e/view?usp=sharing